Balancing Building Science and Design

 - Calculate temperature gradients across the building enclosure to determine the need and correct location of a vapor retarder/air barrier within the building enclosure.

-- Account for and , such as hail or wind-blown debris
+- Account for wind uplift and impact resistance, such as hail or wind-blown debris

 Construction document phase